sirujam/GettingAndCleaningData/CodeBook.md

 ## CodeBook

-Data is store in wide form.
+Data is stored in wide form.

 ### Method of tidying data
 1. Read the dataset from test and training sets, feature lables (used for column) and activity label (used for Activity tagging).